marklogic/mlxprs/README.md

 }
 ```

 You can also set `marklogic.authType` to `DIGEST` or `BASIC`.
-DIGEST is the default,
+Digest is the default,
-and works even if the server is running BASIC authentication.
+and works even if the server is running basic authentication.

 ### Connect and query